Proposed DEP Land Exchange in Plumsted Township, Ocean County

-Additional information may be found here.
+Additional information about the proposed land exchange may be found here.

-Applications will be accepted until noon on October 3, 2024.
+Applications will be accepted until noon on April 2, 2025.

 New Form–Diversion Exemption Requests for Certain Water Treatment Facilities